Mike Bonin: Tenure

-A campaign for a recall election to remove Councilman Bonin from office was launched on September 15, 2017.
+On September 15, 2017, a campaign for a recall election to remove Councilman Bonin from office was launched.
 The recall campaign failed to receive support from the required five individuals and was abandoned before it ever formally began.

 A second recall campaign was launched in 2021.
 In November 2021, the group sponsoring the recall claimed that it had submitted sufficient signatures to trigger a recall election.
 On January 18, 2022, the Los Angeles City Clerk announced that although the recall group received 25,965 valid signatures, it fell 1,350 short of the number needed to trigger a recall election.

 On January 26, 2022, Bonin announced that he would not seek reelection for a third term, citing depression and health issues.
 On October 9, 2022, leaked audio came out that records fellow council members Nury Martinez and Kevin de León making racist remarks about Bonin and his son.

-Awards

-In 2014, Bonin was voted "Best Local Public Servant (elected)" in The Argonaut's annual "Best of the Westside" reader poll.
-He went on to win the award in 2015 and 2016 as well - all three years that he has been eligible to receive it.

-In 2016, Bonin accepted the first "Bill Rosendahl Community Champion Award" at the Sierra Club's Political Leadership Awards, and has also been honored for his work on improving bike and pedestrian safety in neighborhoods throughout the city.